Calendar items are listed in the following order: Community/Local, Sports, Religion and ongoing events under Clubs/Health/Self-Help.

--Monday, Dec.
-9, 7-8:30 p.m.
+-Monday, Jan.
+27, 7-8:30 p.m.
 Talk it Up!
 Book Discussion.
 Conference Room.
 Don't miss out!
-December's Talk It Up meeting will be a Holiday Party/Cookie Exchange.
-Join the group every third Monday of the month to meet, mingle and chat with other literature lovers.
+Discussion will be Imbolo Mbue’s “Behold the Dreamers.”
+Join with other adults to meet, mingle and chat with other literature lovers.
 Experience the pleasure of reading and discovering new books, genres and authors.

 ATASCOCITA BRANCH LIBRARY